 There is always something fun going on in Orange County.
-Plan your visit around these major events happening this summer!
+Plan your visit around these major events happening this fall!

-September 17-December 8.
+Through December 8.
 Sculpture in the Garden.
-Preview party September 16.
 Exhibit on display up to two months.
 North Carolina Botanical Garden, Chapel Hill.
 Annual display of nearly 50 one-of-a kind sculptures placed amid the native wildflowers and shrubs to delight garden visitors.
 (919) 962-0522.